The Wenatchee River Institute brings trained naturalists to elementary students across North Central Washington.

 The Traveling Naturalist Afterschool Program leads active, hands-on experiences with students in five Wenatchee elementary schools.
 These enrichment activities are funded by the Fordham Street Foundation.

 The Traveling Naturalist Classroom Program reaches 4th grade classrooms across North Central Washington.
 Curriculum is experiential, aligns with Next Generation Science Standards, and focuses on structure and function in the natural world.
 The program includes:

-- Field Days at WRI’s 9-acre campus in Leavenworth or at natural areas near the schools.
+· Field days at WRI’s 9-acre campus in Leavenworth or at a natural area nearby the school.